Relative Entropy Minimization over Hilbert Spaces via Robbins-Monro: Introduction

-In this work, we emphasize the infinite dimensional problem.
-Indeed, following the framework of \cite{Pinski:2015jy}, we assume that $\mu$ is posed on the Borel $\sigma$-algebra of a separable Hilbert space $H$.
+In this work, we emphasize the study and application of RM to potentially infinite dimensional problems.
+Indeed, following the framework of \cite{Pinski:2015jn,Pinski:2015jy}, we assume that $\mu$ is posed on the Borel $\sigma$-algebra of a separable Hilbert space $(\calH, \inner{\bullet}{\bullet}, \norm{\bullet})$.
 For simplicity, we will leave the covariance operator $C$ fixed, and only optimize over the mean, $m$.
+Even in this case, we are seeking $m\in \calH$, a potentially infinite-dimensional space.